-Note that the hospital industry has the largest employment contribution multiplier of all health care industries in the county.
+Note that the hospital industry is tied with health and personal care stores for the largest employment contribution multiplier of all health care industries in the county.
 That implies employees in hospitals have the greatest impact on "producing" more outside jobs.
 The multiplier is large because hospitals pay high wages and because hospitals use substantial goods and services from the community, such as utilities and business services.